shyxmz/The-Time-Stone/README.md

 # Project: Titan
-Status: Planning
+Status: Battle in progress.

 ## Goals
 1. Analyze all possible futures.
+(IN PROGRESS)
 2. Protect the Time Stone.